 Nearly every Sunday at the Santa Monica Rings, Paul Scott (61y.o.) can be found holding the human flag for a very long time.
 And invariably so, people flock towards him and want to try it.
 And that’s when he starts to explain a very nice way for beginners to learn how to do it.
+He usually teaches the progression in the same manner every weekend, so I thought why not record him trying to teach my friend?
+So here it is guys!

 This method is excellent for helping you build the strength and get the feel for it.
 Instead of kicking up for the flag, you use the parallel bars to get vertical and then lower down slowly.
 So it’s basically an eccentric flag.
 This is how I’ve also taught you to learn Dragon Flags and Pull Ups.
 Let’s do a quick pictorial recap of the progressions: